anishjha93/zerocode-wiki/YAML-DSL-For-Test-Scenarios.md

 * [JSON to YAML and YAML to JSON Conversion](#json-to-yaml-and-yaml-to-json)

 ## Introduction
-Sometimes testers or developers need to describe their automation scenarios in YAML format.
-Zerocode provides the mechanism to achieve this using YAML.
+Many projects need to orchestrate their automation scenarios in YAML due to its easy human-readable format.
+Zerocode provides the super-easy way to achieve this using YAML.

 ## A Test Scenario in YAML DSL format
 For example, if we have an `GET` API `/api/v1/search/persons` which returns the Http status as `200` and the below response payload,